willjackson/simple-vps-provisioner/docs/documentation/reprovisioning.md

 ### Database Credentials Changed

-If you reprovisioned without `-keep-existing-db`:
+If you reprovisioned without `--keep-existing-db`:

 1. **New credentials in:**
    ```bash